Skip to content

 Distance to Urgench centre ~5 km / ~10 min

-Airlines (2026) 8 — Uzbekistan Airways, Turkish Airlines, Azerbaijan Airlines, S7, Ural, Red Wings, Centrum Air + others
+Airlines (2026) 8 — Uzbekistan Airways, Turkish Airlines, Azerbaijan Airlines, S7, Ural Airlines, Red Wings, Centrum Air + others

 Entry Visa-free 30 days (~90 nationalities incl.
 US from 1 Jan 2026); e-visa for others

-Trolleybus (Urgench–Khiva) ~1,500 som; not from airport — board in Urgench city
+Trolleybus (Urgench–Khiva) ~1,500 som; board near Tinchlik street in Urgench city, not at airport

-Lounges None on Priority Pass/DragonPass/LoungeKey; airline + paid VIP only
+Lounges None on Priority Pass / DragonPass / LoungeKey; airline business-class + paid VIP only

-SIM $5/30GB Beeline; physical SIM needs passport; eSIM (Beeline network) needs none
+SIM cards Beeline ~$5/30GB; physical SIM needs passport; eSIM (Beeline network only) needs none

 More deals you might like